dyergd/SE2-Monitoring/README.md

 *secrets like passwords and connection strings may still be present in the project.
-All services used to host the project have been deleted so the information is no longer prevalent*
+All services used to host the project have been deleted so any lingering information is no longer prevalent*